dfinity/portal/docs/tutorials/02_create_your_first_app/adding-variables-and-methods.md

+---
+sidebar_position: 3
+title: Step 3 - Adding variables and methods
+---

 # Step 3 - Adding variables and methods

 Now let's start adding some code to our backend!